Do Berkey Filters Remove Lead?

 Galvanized steel pipes and copper pipes are what most homes use today to prevent lead entering the water, but researchers found that the zinc coating can release lead in the pipes and copper can spread lead as well.
 That’s why it’s important to have a water filter at home like Berkey water filters to protect you from lead exposure and exposure to other contaminants that are harmful to the body.

-Again, it’s important to see if you have lead in your drinking water, so visit the tap water database to check the quality of your local water system.
+Again, it’s important to see if you have lead in your drinking water, so visit our Water Quality Search to check the quality of your local water system.

 How to Remove Lead from Water

 Lead can be removed from water in several ways.
 Outside of water filtration, you can flush out the water system in your home, but it’s not convenient or as efficient as filtering your water.
 Plus, filtering water reduces other contaminants as well.